Deploying nodes

 <Warning>

-Snapshot bootstrap temporarily requires **2× the final storage**.
+Snapshot-bootstrapped deployments (Ethereum and Optimism Mainnet) temporarily require **2× the steady-state storage**.
 The node first downloads the snapshot archive, then extracts it into the chain data directory, so both copies coexist on disk until extraction completes.
-Provision the node's persistent volume at 2× the storage figure in the table above; the volume can be reclaimed or stay sized for headroom once the snapshot archive is removed.
+Provision the node's persistent volume at this peak; the volume can be reclaimed or stay sized for headroom once the snapshot archive is removed.
+See [Initial sync times](#initial-sync-times) below.

 </Warning>